John Hont-Pázmány: Lodomer's ally

 In order to establish the new monarch's political alliance with foreign realms, Lodomer and John Hont-Pázmány welcomed the arriving Queen Fenenna in Upper Hungary; she became the first wife of Andrew III before the end of 1290.
 In the next year, Andrew III invaded Austria, forcing Duke Albert to withdraw his garrisons from the towns and fortresses that he had captured years before.
-Following that Lodomer and John Hont-Pázmány negotiated with Albert's envoys Bernhard of Prambach, Bishop of Passau and Leopold, Bishop of Seckau about the conditions for peace.
+John also participated in the royal campaign.
+Following that Lodomer and John Hont-Pázmány, along with a Williamite friar, negotiated with Albert's envoys Bernhard of Prambach, Bishop of Passau and Leopold, Bishop of Seckau about the conditions for peace, because the campaign prolonged, which was unfavorable for both sides.
 The Peace of Hainburg, which concluded the war, was signed on 26 August 1291, and three days later Andrew and Albert of Austria confirmed it at their meeting in Köpcsény (now Kopčany in Slovakia).
 In accordance with the prelates' goal, the peace treaty prescribed the destruction of the fortresses that Albert of Austria had seized from the Kőszegis earlier.
 For the archbishops, this meant lasting peace with the western neighbor and breakdown of the power of the Kőszegi family, a constant threat to the royal power.

 The Hungarian prelates, under the leadership of Lodomer, became the strongest pillars of the royal power, to protect the national sovereignty of the kingdom even against the pope's aspirations.
 They pursued an independent policy, maintaining an influence and pressure on Andrew, whose legitimacy was questionable due to his uncertain origin.
 On 31 January 1291, Pope Nicholas IV sent a letter to John, in which he expressed disappointment that the archbishop failed to continue the correspondence to inform the Holy See about the domestic conditions in Hungary, including the situation of the heretics and the pagans in the Archdiocese of Kalocsa.
 The Peace of Hainburg resulted that Kőszegis rose up in open rebellion against Andrew in spring 1292, acknowledging Charles Martel of Anjou, as King of Hungary, whose claim was also supported by the Holy See.
 From 1293 to 1298, sources rarely mentions John's name separately.
 As chancellor, he transcribed three royal charters upon the request of Michael, provost of Buda in January 1295.
 He successfully recovered the tithe of Csepel for the Bishopric of Veszprém from Queen Agnes, Andrew's second spouse in April 1296.